-Several astoundingly beautiful gardens in Kent are run by the National Trust, Emmetts Garden, which is on of the world most acclaimed gardens ramble with summer roses at Sissinghurst Come and enjoy the refreshing mixture of styles such as the Japanese rock gardens at the Mount Ephraim gardens.
+Several astoundingly beautiful gardens in Kent are run by the National Trust, Emmetts Garden, which is on of the world’s most acclaimed gardens ramble with summer roses at Sissinghurst Come and enjoy the refreshing mixture of styles such as the Japanese rock gardens at the Mount Ephraim Gardens.
 The fourteen delightful garden rooms at the Yalding Organic Gardens tell the story of English gardening from medieval times to the present.
-You could also get out and enjoy fresh air at Jane Austen’s fourteen acres Goodnestone Park
+You could also get out and enjoy the fresh air at Jane Austen’s fourteen acres Goodnestone Park

-There are several castles worthy to be visited; like the Hever Castle where you will here the story of Anne Boley; her childhood from the many artifacts unfolding her infamous romance with the King.
-Rising from a lake the castle lies on a 500 acres of parkland, the elegant Leeds Castle is a treasure house of furnishings, paintings and antiques dating back centuries.
+There are several castles worthy to be visited; like the Hever Castle where you will hear the story of Anne Boley; her childhood from the many artifacts unfolding her infamous romance with the King.
+Rising from a lake the castle lies on 500 acres of parkland, the elegant Leeds Castle is a treasure house of furnishings, paintings, and antiques dating back centuries.

 Turner Contemporary on Margate’s Harbour is a breathtaking world-class design gallery. it boasts of some extraordinary exhibitions by contemporary artists, sharing their passion for the landscape and sea along with some of Turners original pieces of work.

-The Tonbridge Castle and its splendid 13th Century Gatehouse is England’s finest mote and bailey castle.
+The Tonbridge Castle and its splendid 13th Century Gatehouse is England’s finest motte and bailey castle.
 It is built on 14 acres of gardens and lawns alongside the River Medway.
-Here you will learn about kings, archbishops, tyrants and heroes who with their action helped write the England’s 900 year history.
+Here you will learn about kings, archbishops, tyrants, and heroes who with their action helped write England’s 900-year history.

 Bluetown Heritage Centre is located on the Isle of Sheppey and charts the island’s wealth social history and contains many artifacts about its people.
-It’s exiting to explore the Island’s dockyard, links with air travel and the island’s minibus tour.
+It’s exciting to explore the Island’s dockyard, links with air travel, and the island’s minibus tour.